 START THE EXPUNGEMENT PROCESS TODAY

 If you have previously been convicted of DUI you should consider filing a Petition for Dismissal aka an "expungement" request.
 Unlike some other offenses, a dismissal is not mandatory for those convicted of DUI.
 It is discretionary with the Court.
 A copy of the petition must also be served upon the prosecuting agency (e.g., Los Angeles City Attorney, Los Angeles County District Attorney, etc.) who will run a new background check and object to your petition if they believe you are not eligible and that it should not be granted.
 Having a good DUI lawyer who understands this process greatly increases your chances of successfully having the petition granted.
 Even if you are still on probation for a DUI conviction, you may qualify to have probation terminated early pursuant to Penal Code Section 1203.3 and then immediately file a 1203.4 dismissal request.
-Although it is not a complete erasure of the conviction record, it provides some relief and may be beneficial to you either now or in the future.
+Although it is not a complete erasure of the conviction record, it provides some relief and may be very beneficial to you either now or in the future.
 CONTACT our office today for a free and confidential consultation.
 DUI Lawyer Robert D. Berglund will explain the process to you and advise you as to whether you are eligible to have your DUI and/or other criminal convictions expunged.
 If you are eligible for an expungement, we will begin the process immediately.